 \section{Simulation Results}

 In this section, we present numerical results evaluating the proposed two-stage precoder design for the MIMO-ME-MS channel.
-We first illustrate the secrecy–sensing trade-off region (Figs.~\ref{fig:pareto_0db}–\ref{fig:pareto_20db}), then plot the weighted sum-rate versus SNR (Fig.~\ref{fig:sumrate_snr}), and finally compare computational complexity (Fig.~\ref{fig:cpu_time}).
+We first illustrate the secrecy–sensing tradeoff region (Figs.~\ref{fig:pareto_0db}–\ref{fig:pareto_20db}), then plot the weighted sum rate versus SNR (Fig.~\ref{fig:sumrate_snr}), and finally compare computational complexity (Fig.~\ref{fig:cpu_time}).